eCook Meal

 COLESLAW

 Boil the kettle.
-Rinse, pick and roughly chop the parsley.
+Rinse, pick and roughly chop the Parsley.
 Finely slice the Cabbage.
 Place the vinegar in a salad bowl with 4 tbsp of boiling water.
 Toss through the sliced cabbage, season, and set aside.
 Loosen the coleslaw sauce with water in 5ml increments until drizzling consistency.
 Mix in ¼ the curry spice (to taste), season and set aside.

 CHARRED Corn